innerbytes/idajs/Ida/README.template.md

 #### Step 6.
 Important folder structure to know

 - `Ida/` — engine source code.
-You don’t need to change anything here to create mods.
+You don't need to change anything here to create mods, but there are some useful folders inside:
   - `Ida/Samples/` — sample mods you can run and copy from.
 See the [Samples section](#5-idajs-samples) below.
+    - `Ida/Samples/animations/` — a special sample to expore all 3D entities, bodies and animations used in LBA 2, and find the needed ids.
+  - `srcjs/architect` — lists of all the 3D entities and sprite ids used in the original LBA 2 game.
+  - `srcjs/lba2editor` — lists of all the scene ids used in the original LBA 2 game, structured by Planets, Islands and Sections.

 - `Release/` — build output (the compiled `LBA2.exe` and related files).
 If you build in Debug mode, outputs will be in `Debug/` instead.